Sunday, November 24, 2013

 Homeless Veterans Reintegration Program - $1.9 million for the City of Jacksonville, Hillsborough County Board of Commissioners, Volunteers of America (Cocoa Beach), Volunteers of America (Long Beach), and Big Bend Jobs and Education Council, Inc. to provide occupational, classroom and on-the-job training, as well as job search, placement assistance and follow-up services for homeless veterans.
 In addition, $200,000 was awarded to Okaloosa Walton Homeless Continuum of Care Opportunity, Inc. and $237,974 was awarded to Tampa Crossroads, Inc. to provide job training, counseling and placement services (including job readiness, and literacy and skills training) to expedite the reintegration of homeless female veterans and veterans with families into the labor force.

 Mine Safety and Health Administration’s State Health and Safety Training Grant - $168,858 for Florida to provide federally mandated training to miners.
 The grants cover training and retraining of miners working at surface and underground coal and metal and nonmetal mines, including miners engaged in shell dredging or employed at surface stone, sand and gravel mining operations.

 I called the ONE-STOP CAREER CENTER and Options Florida again - this time mentioning the info on the WIA flyer and DOL website.

-Again the answer is - no federal programs are available.
-But if I need resume writing tips or don’t know how to use a computer mouse - the state offers free classes for both.
-Only thing I see missing is an “English as a second language” class for their real target audience.
+Again the answer was now.
+The guy said WIA funding ran out the second week in January.
+But if I need resume writing tips, or don’t know how to use a computer mouse - the state offers free classes for both.
+The only thing I see missing is an “English as a second language” class for their real target audience.